turingschool-examples/intermission-assignments/prep-for-module-3-backend.markdown

 * Data Structures
 * Objects I and Objects II

-### Optional
+### jQuery Basics (Optional)

 [jQuery](https://www.codeschool.com/courses/try-jquery)

 Jquery is a popular javascript library for manipulating the content of web pages.
-Dip your toes in with this introductory Jquery class:
+Dip your toes in with this introductory Jquery class.

 ## Front-End Development